hyron-group/reference/addons-development/overview.md

 # overview

-This feature is used when you want to load / load the necessary resources, used to write hyron ecosystem features, such as debug tools, document tools, analysis tools, etc.
+This feature is used when you want to load / load the necessary resources, used to write Hyron ecosystem features, such as debug tools, document tools, analysis tools, etc.

 ## What is addons ?